Article first published in August 2015, updated June 2019

 Why?
 Because by telling people that many visitors before them had stolen wood from the park, they were showing people this action was a common activity being undertaken by others, effectively making the bad behavior more acceptable in people’s minds.

-So if you are going to use social proof in your email marketing, the key is making sure you are saying that majority of people took the action you want them to take, not the action you don’t them to take.
+So, if you’re going to use social proof in your email marketing, the key is making sure you’re saying that the majority of people took the action you want them to take, not the action you don’t them to take.

 While testimonials remain a great way to increase conversions in your email campaigns, it’s unfortunate that some less credible marketers than yourself have used testimonials liberally.